 The specification of the organ follows the principles of modern European Organ building best practice, this instrument was built in 1974.

-When approached by the Diocese to be a centre for young organists to practice and receive instruction under a scheme established by the Diocesan Music Committee, of which John Lock is a member, meeting under the chairmanship of Archdeacon, Paul Taylor, and organised by Robert Fielding, (organist, Romsey Abbey) with Richard Godfrey acting as tutor in Dorchester.
+When approached by the Diocese to be a centre for young organists to practice and receive instruction under a scheme established by the Diocesan Music Committee, meeting under the chairmanship of Archdeacon, Paul Taylor, and organised by Robert Fielding, (organist, Romsey Abbey) with Richard Godfrey acting as tutor in Dorchester.
 Over 8 years, with positive encouragement from St Mary's an average of 10/12 students, ranging in age from 7 to 18, plus a few older players, have free access to the organ on two afternoons a week; plus the weekly Saturday teaching sessions.